swagatika15/COLOR-EXTRACTION/README.md

 # COLOR-EXTRACTION
-This projects aims to extract color from an image.
+This projects aims to extract colors from image using OpenCV library.